 What about cleaning our minds?

 Not in the sense of ‘letting it out’ or ‘letting it go’.
 In conversation, writing poetry – it’s recycling.
 Not in venting, fuming, or shouting.
 Not in undermining, or dirty politics, or talking behind someone’s back.
-Not in the sense of adding a layer on your mind with prayer or visualization much like painting another coat on top without scrubbing the one below.
+Not in the sense of adding a layer on your mind with prayer or visualization much like painting another coat without scrubbing the one below.
 Not in the form of imprinting something opposite with mantras or positive affirmations or subliminal messages like adding more white to the black – all we end up is with grey.
 Not in form of altering – with hypnosis or NLP much like grafting another species on a plant.
 Not in the sense where you forget it, and then, remember sometime later.
 Not in the sense of removing it forcefully or stuffing it down deep inside where it festers.
 Cleaning the depths.

-How about you become so very self-aware, that time starts slowing down, instead of speeding up as you grow?
+How about you become so self-aware, that time starts slowing down, instead of speeding up as you grow?
 How about being so compassionate, that even as you are being hurled with abuses, you stay even tempered, and deal, with calmness, compassion, and peace.

-How about you finally get through the selective memory recollection and reactions thereof; that surface in your mind forming what you call… you, and find out who ‘you’ really are?
+How about you finally get through the selective memory recollection and reactions thereof; that surface in your mind forming what you call… you, and find out who ‘you’ are?
 How about knowing what you read about the body and mind and exploring your mind matter phenomena at the actual experiential level?
 How about and end to seeking help as your own faculties of wisdom that is suitable to you starts rising with the development of your mental faculties?
 How about finally being free from -ism’s and -ist’s and dogma’s enforced or accepted out of ignorance?